adyasha016/Investment-Analysis/README.md

 2- Country analysis: Identifying the countries which have been the most heavily invested in the past.
 These will be Spark Funds’ favourites as well.

 3- Sector analysis: Understanding the distribution of investments across the eight main sectors.
-(Note that we are interested in the eight 'main sectors' provided in the mapping file.
-The two files — companies and rounds2 — have numerous sub-sector names; hence, you will need to map each sub-sector to its main sector.)